yanxx297/fast-pokeemu/README.md

 You can set the environment variable `$FUZZBALL_OUTDIR` to control where the output goes.
 The default location is `/tmp/fuzzball-fuzzball-whitedisasm-output`.

-Next, collect instruction indormation (including mnemonic, shellcode, length and corresponding function in Bochs) by parsing the outputs of symbolic execution.
+Next, collect instruction information (including mnemonic, shellcode, length and corresponding function in Bochs) by parsing the outputs of symbolic execution.
 ```bash
 perl scripts/collect-p1-shellcode.pl /tmp/fuzzball-fuzzball-whitedisasm-output| \
 ./tools/WhiteBochs-old/whitedisasm-many